Sarvatus/k8s-kubeadm-containerd-master-role/README.md

 =========

 An ansible role for installing a k8s based on cri containerd via kubeadm on a Linux CentOS8.
-Support networks: weave
+Support networks: weave, calico
-For now only install control plane (master node)
+For now only install/setup control plane (master node)

 Requirements